voxel51/fiftyone-teams-app-deploy/docker/docs/upgrading.md

 #### Delegated Operation Capacity

-By default, all deployments are provisioned with capacity to support up to 3 delegated operations simultaneously.
+By default, all deployments are provisioned with capacity to support up to three delegated operations simultaneously.
 You will need to configure the [builtin orchestrator](../README.md#builtin-delegated-operator-orchestrator) or an external